bcgov/aqwarnings/frontend/warnings/2025-10-31_Issue_PM25_obp_Burns_Lake.md

 - Gail Roth
 customMessage: Current conditions are expected to persist until weather conditions change and/or local emissions are reduced.
-customMessageBanArea: "within 50 km of the Burns Lake Firehall until November 1, 2025 9:00 AM local time."
+customMessageBanArea: "within 50 km of the Burns Lake firehall until November 1, 2025 9:00 AM local time."
 date: 2025-10-31
 ice: Issue